Making the Most of Your Weekly Supervision Sessions

 • What is the quality of the parent-child interactions I’ve been observing?

-• Think about what you have observed around E-Parenting, Getting In Sync, Character Builders, CHEEERS
+• Think about what you have observed around E-Parenting, Getting In Sync, Character Builders, parent-child observation

 • What parenting, family strengthening and other life skills have I been working on with family members?